nextglass/company/Benefits.md

 ####Snacks and Drinks
 Next Glass maintains a fully stocked pantry for employees including snacks, drinks, wine and beer to provide convenience and save time.

-    How Do We Do It: Fill the pantry.
+    How Do We Do It?
+Fill the pantry.

 ####Lunch
 Next Glass pays for employees’ lunch in order to provide convenience and promote teammates engaging with one another outside the office.